 Spanish Mortgages for month of April

-Aprils Spanish mortgage data showed a decrease over the month March but was well up against last year.
+Spanish mortgages April showed a decrease over the month March but was well up against last year.

 By April the lockdown was in place so this upturn is not surprising.

 This said it could perhaps have been expected that this year with relaxation of the restrictions month on month mortgage in Spain figures would have started to look a bit more rosy.

 One of the issues that seems to remain is the lack of non resident buyers due to travel restrictions in Spain.
-This is reflected in the fact that the month on month increases of Spanish home loans for regions in typical tourist areas was lower than other regions.
+This is reflected in the fact that the month on month increases, of Spanish home loans for regions in tourist areas was lower than other regions.